Stein kernels and moment maps: Application to rates of convergence in the central limit theorem

 We shall give a proof of Klartag's estimate in Section \ref{sect_proof_est_klartag}.
 It will be the same proof as in \cite{K14}, reformulated in a different language, which may be of interest to some readers.

-\begin{rmq} The results of \cite{K14} assume $C^{\infty}$ smoothness, relying on a result of \cite{BB13} to deduce $C^{\infty}$ smoothness of $\varphi$.
-Since we actually only need $C^2$ smoothness of $\varphi$, it turns out we only need continuity of the density. \end{rmq}
+\begin{remark} The results of \cite{K14} assume $C^{\infty}$ smoothness, relying on a result of \cite{BB13} to deduce $C^{\infty}$ smoothness of $\varphi$.
+Since we actually only need $C^2$ smoothness of $\varphi$, it turns out we only need continuity of the density. \end{remark}

 Combining our construction of Stein kernels, Klartag's estimate and basic arguments from Stein's method, we get the following application to rates of convergence in the CLT: